-- 3725 Saint Francis Xavier Way - CLC has 5 levels and is connected to McDonald library on the 3rd floor. - The CLC has several classrooms, offices, and study spaces. - The CLC has a small kitchen/concession stand on the 4th floor. - There is a central fire suppression system throughout the building. - The CLC is staffed on the 3rd floor until 1:00 AM during the school year.
+- 3725 Saint Francis Xavier Way - CLC has 5 levels and is connected to McDonald library on the 2nd and 3rd floors. - The CLC has several classrooms, offices, and study spaces. - There is a central fire suppression system throughout the building. - The CLC is staffed on the 3rd floor until 11:00 PM during the school year.